DeyvidA/deyvida/README.md

 - 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - 🌱 Exploring Technical Content Writing.
+- 📘 I’m currently learning about Web3.
+- 📈 I constanly study and look for way to implove all my skills.
+- 🤝🏽 I'm always looking for ways to help others and learn from them.
 - ⚡ In my free time I learn more about blockchain and read tech articles.
 - 📫 How to reach me: deyvida1001@gmail.com or  &nbsp; [![Linkedin Badge](https://img.shields.io/badge/DeyvidA-0a66c2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/deyvida)